alphagov/govuk-frontend/docs/releasing/before-publishing-a-release.md

 ## Make sure access tokens are up to date

-Before each release, we need to make sure our access tokens are up to date.

-1. Sign into the `govuk-patterns-and-tools` npm account and follow the instructions in the team's password management tool to check and/or update the access token.
-2. Sign into the `govuk-design-system-ci` GitHub account and follow the instructions in the team's password management tool to check and/or update the access token.
+Before each release, we need to make sure our GitHub access token is up to date.
+Sign into the `govuk-design-system-ci` GitHub account and follow the instructions in the team's password management tool to check and/or update the access token.